GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/03.221-230/02.Safe-in-the-Arms-of-Jesus/docs.md

 -------------|------------|
 Title | Safe in the Arms of Jesus |
 Key | G Major |
-Titles | Safe in the arms of Jesus |
+Titles | Safe in the arms of Jesus, |
 First Line | Safe in the arms of Jesus |
 Author | Fanny J. Crosby
 Year | 1908